Accessibility Statement

 Facebook Pinterest Twitter

-May is Lupus Awareness Month, so we’re taking a look at autoimmune diseases in cats.
-Autoimmune diseases, such as lupus in cats, often present with varied or even vague symptoms, which can make them difficult to diagnose.
+Autoimmune diseases in cats, such as autoimmune skin conditions and lupus, often present with varied or even vague symptoms, which can make them difficult to diagnose.
 Fortunately, autoimmune diseases in cats are rare overall.

 What are autoimmune diseases?